 Jan and Milada Huk own the property in question.
 Jan Huk said that, according to his research, the cell tower will not be harmful to human health.
 Also, the tower will meet Canadian government standards, which, according to the consultation letter Cuthbert and Burandt received, are “among the most stringent in the world.”

 Huk plans to build a house on the same property for his family.
 He wouldn’t be planning to move to the property if he thought the tower wouldn’t be safe as he would not put his 14-year-old son in danger, he said.

 “Neither of the neighbours will see the towers because it will be in the forest,” he added.

-For Milada and Hans Huk, the tower represents progress.
+For Milada and Jan Huk, the tower represents progress.
 The technology will attract more people to the island, which will help local business development, they said.